-Question 9-1 Supported Unsupported Of the countries with a population of greater than 150 million in 2010, the one with the median number of foreign-born inhabitants is China.
+Question 9-1 Supported Unsupported O Of the countries with a population greater than 150 million in 2010, the country with the median number of foreign-born inhabitants is China.
 Question 9-2 0 0 The total population of Laos is projected to be about 8 million in 2030.
-Question 9-2 0 0 Andorra has the highest rank in terms of number of foreign-born inhabitants.
-Question 9-4 0 0 Russia is projected to have the highest percent decrease in population from 2010 to 2050.
+Question 9-3 0 0 Andorra's rank for the number of foreign-born inhabitants is greater than that for all other countries listed.